 Porcelain veneers are among the most requested cosmetic dental procedures in Greensboro, NC and nationally.
-They are efficient, customizable, and when designed by a talented dentists such as Dr. Steven Hatcher and his team at Triad Dentistry, they are dazzling.
+They are efficient, customizable, and when designed by a talented dentist such as those at Triad Dentistry, they are dazzling.
 Research has shown that an attractive smile can improve social interactions, first impressions, and other aspects of your quality of life.

 If you are considering veneers, you probably have quite a few questions.
 Here are answers to some of the ones we receive most often.